University of Miami logo

 Graduate School

-Established in 1941, it oversees the university's master's and doctoral degree programs across various disciplines.
+Established in 1941, it offers advanced degree programs across a wide array of disciplines.

 ⚙️